Deputy Director Sustainable Travel and Equalities, Department for Transport

 Within the Department for Transport, the Sustainable Travel and Equalities (STE) Division is responsible for mainstreaming sustainable and accessible travel across all modes of transport, encouraging people to travel less or differently and in an active way.
 The objective is to ensure that the benefits of sustainable travel, accessible travel and alternatives to travel are quantified and recognised, and that they feed into longer-term strategies.

 During her Policy Fellowship, Pauline is focusing on Active Travel, exploring in particular what needs to be done by government and others to achieve an increased take-up of cycling and walking for short journeys.
-To read more about her experience as a Policy Fellow see here.
+To read more about her experience as a Policy Fellow see here and here.